How to Cite in APA: A Comprehensive Guide for Researchers

 Generally, URLs are not included in APA citations.
 However, if the source is difficult to locate without the URL or if the instructor requires it, you can include the URL after the publication date.

-READ MORE How to Cook Lamb Chops: A Guide to Perfectly Grilled Delights
+READ MORE How to Reset Firestick Remote: A Comprehensive Guide

 5. How do I cite a source within a source?